jhg023/SimpleNet/README.md

   - Absolutely!
 - I have large packets that exceed the default buffer size; what can I do to avoid an exception?
   - Ideally, the best option would be to split your single, large packet into multiple, small packets.
   - If splitting the packet is not possible for any reason, both `Client` and `Server` have an overloaded constructor that accepts a buffer size in bytes.
-You can simply specify a size larger than 4096 (the default size).
+You can simply specify a size larger than 8192 (the default size).
 - Will Java 8 ever be supported again?
-  - No, as Java 8 is no longer supported commercial as of January, 2019.
+  - No, as Java 8 is no longer supported commercially as of January, 2019.
 SimpleNet will do its best to keep up with LTS releases.
 However, you're free to clone the project and build it on an older version of Java, as not many code changes are required.
 - What's next for SimpleNet?
   - Once Project Loom is complete and integrated into the mainline JDK, SimpleNet will be rewritten entirely; blocking I/O will be using fibers at that point, which will be much more scalable than my current implementation that uses a fixed thread pool.